 28 April 2016An international team led by Australian researchers has studied the genetics of pancreatic cancer, revealing it is actually four separate diseases, each with different genetic triggers and survival rates.

-25 February 2016Last week, I was one of a sea of Australians who rose to remember Gough Whitlam.
-Fitting its subject, the Whitlam memorial was sweeping.
-It was as much a grand story of Australia’s evolution since the war as it was a portrait of the life and legend...
+25 February 2016The Whitlam memorial was a grand story of Australia’s evolution since the war and a portrait of the life and legend of a towering, verbose ex-prime minister.

 10 November 2014Looking for interview talent on Ebola and its impact?
 The University of Queensland has several researchers and experts happy to take media calls on the subject, listed below.